 Regarding phenol exposure during childhood, some studies provide preliminary evidence of an association between BPA and ADHD in children aged 8 to 15 years (Tewar et al., 2016) and in a case-control study of children aged 6 to 12 years (Li et al., 2018), especially in boys.
 Except for working memory, there was no evidence of an association between BPA and cognitive abilities in Spanish boys aged 9 to 11 years (Rodríguez-Carrillo et al., 2019).
 We did not observe an association between BPA and attention function in the present study, but this study is the first to suggest that childhood exposure to MEPA may be associated with lower attentional function.

-We are not aware of other epidemiological studies investigating childhood exposure to phthalates metabolites, phenols, and OP pesticides, in relation to urinary glucocorticosteroid levels in childhood.
+We are not aware of other epidemiological studies investigating childhood exposure to phthalates metabolites, phenols, and OP pesticides in relation to urinary glucocorticosteroid levels in childhood.
 However, prior epidemiological research provides preliminary evidence for an association between certain non-persistent EDCs measured at other time points with higher levels of glucocorticoids measured in other biological matrices (Kim et al., 2018; Sears et al., 2023; Sun et al., 2018).
 Repeated measures up to 15 months of age of the phthalate metabolites MEHHP, MEOHP, MiBP, and MnBP showed positive associations with free urine cortisol in Korean children (Kim et al., 2018).
 In a cohort of Chinese pregnant women, phthalate metabolites were measured at 14, 24, and 36 weeks of gestation, and the glucocorticoids cortisol and cortisone were measured in cord blood.
 Third-trimester levels of MEHP were positively associated with cortisol, while MECPP and MEOHP were negatively associated with cortisone (Sun et al., 2018).
 Time- and chemical-dependent sex differences were also found: during the third trimester, MEHHP and MEOHP were positively associated with cortisol in females, while negatively associated in males (Sun et al., 2018).
 In a longitudinal study, a mixture of several phthalate metabolites, driven by MEP, MiBP, and MBzP, measured in childhood, showed a positive association with hair cortisol measured at 12 years of age (Sears et al., 2023).
 Our findings also indicate associations between certain phthalate metabolites (MEHP, oh-MiNP, and oxo-MiNP) and glucocorticosteroids, but differences in the exposure assessment time points, the biological matrices used for glucocorticosteroids determinations, and the possible effect of parturition on cord concentrations of cortisol (Tribe et al., 2018), make a direct comparison difficult.
 Adding to these epidemiological studies, previous toxicological research provide evidence for the inhibition by phthalates of human 11β-hydroxysteroid dehydrogenase 2 (11β-HSD2) activity, responsible for the conversion of active cortisol into inactive cortisone (Ma et al., 2011; Zhao et al., 2010).

 Regarding the association between glucocorticosteroids and attentional function, we are not aware of prior epidemiological studies specifically investigating the effects of elevated levels of glucocorticosteroids in relation to attentional function.
 However, there is evidence that under- or over-production of glucocorticosteroids interfere with the normal development of the brain, possibly in a sex-specific manner (Lupien et al., 2009).
 We did not find an association between glucocorticosteroid levels and attentional function in our overall study population, but our findings of an association with lower attentional function in males and higher attentional function in females support evidence for such sex-specific interference.
 Further longitudinal follow-up of these associations is needed since the effects of glucocorticosteroids may be long-term (Lupien et al., 2009).